InSyncra/Syncra-Backend/README.md

     ```

 2. Install the dependencies: `npm install`
+3. Run the following command afterward: `npx prisma generate` to make sure the database on your system is current.
-3. Make sure you are not working in the main branch by creating or checking out to the branch you've created
+4. Make sure you are not working in the main branch by creating or checking out to the branch you've created

     `Creating a new branch`